COLE: A Column-based Learned Storage for Blockchain Systems: Related Work

 Another related topic is to support efficient queries in blockchain systems.
 LineageChain~\cite{ruan2019fine} focuses on provenance queries in the blockchain.
-Specifically, a Merkle DAG combined with a deterministic append-only skip list is embedded in the blockchain storage to speed up provenance queries.
 Verifiable boolean range queries are studied in vChain and vChain+~\cite{xu2019vchain,wang2022vchain+}, where accumulator-based authenticated data structures are designed.
 GEM$^2$-tree~\cite{zhang2019gem} explores query processing in the context of on-chain/off-chain hybrid storage.
-FalconDB~\cite{peng2020falcondb} combines the blockchain and the collaborative database to support SQL queries with a strong security guarantee.
+FalconDB~\cite{peng2020falcondb} combines the blockchain and the collaborative database to support SQL queries with a strong security guarantee. \cite{xu2023empowering} studies the authenticated spatial and keyword queries in blockchain databases. iQuery~\cite{lu2022iquery} supports intelligent blockchain analytical queries and guarantees the trustworthiness of query results by using multiple service providers.
 While all these works focus on proposing additional data structures to process specific queries, COLE focuses on improving the performance of the general blockchain storage system.